The Santa Clause

-The Santa Clause is a 1994 American Christmas fantasy comedy film written by Leo Benvenuti and Steve Rudnick, and directed by John Pasquin.
-The first installment in The Santa Clause franchise, it stars Tim Allen as Scott Calvin, an ordinary man who accidentally causes Santa Claus (played by Tim Allen's actual stunt double, Steve Lucescu) to fall from his roof on Christmas Eve.
-When he and his young son, Charlie, finish St. Nick's trip and deliveries, they go to the North Pole where Scott learns that he must become the new Santa and convince those he loves that he is indeed Santa Claus.
+The Santa Clause is a 1994 American Christmas fantasy comedy film directed by John Pasquin and written by Leo Benvenuti and Steve Rudnick.
+The first installment in The Santa Clause franchise, it stars Tim Allen as Scott Calvin, an ordinary man who accidentally causes Santa Claus to fall from his roof to his death on Christmas Eve.
+When he and his young son, Charlie, finish the late St. Nick's trip and deliveries, they go to the North Pole where Scott learns that he must become the new Santa and convince those he loves that he is indeed Santa Claus.

-The film was released on November 11, 1994, and grossed $190 million.
-It received positive reviews from critics and it has since become a Christmas-time staple among viewers.
-Its success led to two sequels, The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006), which were both financially successful despite the former's mixed and the latter's negative reception.
-The franchise continues with a follow-up series, The Santa Clauses, which premiered November 16, 2022 on Disney+.
+The Santa Clause premiered at Hollywood on November 5, 1994, and was theatrically released in the United States on November 11.
+It grossed $190 million worldwide, and received positive reviews from critics, and it has since become a Christmas-time staple among viewers.
+Its success led to two sequels, The Santa Clause 2 (2002) and The Santa Clause 3: The Escape Clause (2006), both of which were commercially successful despite the former's mixed and the latter's negative reception.
+The franchise continued with a follow-up series, The Santa Clauses, which premiered November 16, 2022 on Disney+.

+The film was originally going to be released under the Hollywood Pictures banner, but following positive test screenings among children, it was transferred to the Walt Disney Pictures banner.

 Plot

-Scott Calvin is a marketing director for a toy company in Lakeside, Illinois.
-A divorced father, he prepares to spend Christmas Eve with his son Charlie.
+Scott Calvin, a marketing director for a toy company at Lakeside, Illinois, prepares to spend Christmas Eve with his young son Charlie.
 Scott wants Charlie to maintain his belief in Santa Claus, despite not believing himself.
-Scott's ex-wife Laura and her psychiatrist husband Dr. Neil Miller both stopped believing in Santa at a young age, and they feel it is time for Charlie to do the same.
+Scott's ex-wife Laura and her psychiatrist husband Dr. Neal Miller stopped believing in Santa at a young age and feel it is time for Charlie to do the same.